chuckcscccl/rustlr/chapter4.md

 Recall from [Chapter 2][chap2] that a label of the form `[a]` means that the semantic value associated with the symbol is enclosed in an [LBox][2].

-The production rule `Expr --> ( Expr )` is also treated in a special way: note that there is no variant that correspond to this rule in the enum.
+The production rule `Expr --> ( Expr )` is also treated in a special way: note that there is no variant that correspond to this rule in the generated enum.
 Rustlr infers from the fact that
   1. there is no left-hand side label to the nonterminal.
   2. `Expr` is the only grammar symbol on the right-hand side that has a non-unit type.